c-blake/lc/README.md

 do bold, italic, blink, underline, struck, inverse as 6 independent attributes.
 (Color inversion involves a mapping too complex to be a very useful visual aid.)
 So, 7 usable output dimensions, with 5 being shallow 1-bit dimensions.
-While subjective, I find identifying/distinguishing text with all those attributes not hard my primary displays/fonts.
-Geographical map folk often call this "layers".
-`lc` aids "aligning" rendered output traits with classified input traits.
+While subjective, I find identifying/distinguishing text with *all* those attributes on|off not hard with my primary displays/fonts.
+Geographical map folk often call this "layers".  `lc` aids "aligning" rendered output traits with classified input traits.

 The input/data side has *many* more independent fields & bits.
 While `d_type` is mutually exclusive, most are not.
 E.g., a file can be both an executable